 1. Vary the colors and shades of the neutrals.

-The first few rules all deal with creating interest and complexity in neutral spaces by adding VARIATION…in color, shade, texture, materials, and shapes.
+The first few rules all deal with creating interest and complexity in neutral spaces by adding variation – with different colors, shades, textures, materials, and shapes.

-Rooms read flat and bland if you don’t have enough contrast in the shade.
-All blond woods and cream are so blah until you add in some rich dark neutral color.
-So make sure and use a combination of light, medium, and dark shades.
+Rooms read flat and bland if you don’t have enough contrast in the colors.
+All blond woods and cream are so blah until you add in some rich darker colors.
+Always make sure and include a combination of light, medium, and dark shades.

 2. Use lots of different textures and tone on tone pattern.